 Restorative – Breast surgery can also include an operation to restore appearance of function, such as breast reconstruction surgery following a mastectomy operation.

-At Astera, we’re leading the way in breast surgery in Central Jersey to provide you the highest quality treatment with optimal outcomes and unparalleled patient support.
+At Astera, we’re leading the way in breast surgery in New Jersey to provide you the highest quality treatment with optimal outcomes and unparalleled patient support.
 Learn more about our breast surgeons.